 - Not only that, Vulcans are High Elves, Romulans are Dark Elves.
 And it doesn't stop there.
 Klingons are Space Orks and Ferengi are Space Goblins.
 Then there are the Tellarites, who are Space Dwarves, complete with a rivalry with the local elves in the Vulcans.

 - It could be argued that the Mintakans of TNG episode "Who Watches the Watchers" are the equivalent of Wood Elves.

 - The Metrons are also pictured as being elven: A tall, powerful but aloof race, with grey skin, white hair, shimmering silver clothing and gladiator-style shoes.

-- Betazoids are a race of Closer to Earth telepaths.
+- Star Trek: The Next Generation: Betazoids are a race of Closer to Earth telepaths.
 Like Spock, Troi was a Half-Human Hybrid, but rather than promoting detached logic, her entire job was to help everyone be more in touch with their emotions.
-If Ambassador Lwaxana Troi was any indication, Betazoids saw themselves as the Federations's own planet of planet of Manic Pixie Dream Elves.
+If Ambassador Lwaxana Troi was any indication, Betazoids saw themselves as the Federations's own planet of Manic Pixie Dream Elves.

-- The Bajorans are a Proud Scholar Race who have been living as La Résistance for the past few decades, and seem rather fond of reminding everyone.
+- Star Trek: Deep Space Nine: The Bajorans are a Proud Scholar Race who have been living as La Résistance for the past few decades, and seem rather fond of reminding everyone.
 They do not have any mystical abilities themselves, but their "Prophets" do.

-- The Time Lords from Doctor Who were a deconstruction, as their society had atrophied and became, depending on the era, either stagnant and decadent or rigid and stuffy, while still retaining their controlling attitude and sense of entitlement and mental superiority.
-The Doctor was a Defector from Decadence and on numerous occasions made disparaging remarks about his species, particularly about how boring they were.
+- The Time Lords from Doctor Who are a deconstruction, as their society had atrophied and became, depending on the era, either stagnant and decadent or rigid and stuffy, while still retaining their controlling attitude and sense of entitlement and mental superiority.
+The Doctor is a Defector from Decadence and on numerous occasions made disparaging remarks about his species, particularly about how boring they were.